 Icicle Mushroom Physical Description

 Depending on the exact variety of Icicle Mushroom, a third shared trait remains.
-That’s because these spines may grow either rows or in large clusters.
+That’s because these spines may grow either in rows or in large clusters.
 Unlike many types of mushrooms, this form develops no cap.
 Its coloring typically remains white or whitish-gray.

 Icicle Mushroom Distribution, Habitat, and Ecology

-The various forms of the rather surprising Icicle Mushroom thrive in most temperate and tropical portions of the world.
-Yet, the greatest number of species evolved in three specific regions of the world, however.
+The various forms of the Icicle Mushroom thrive in most temperate and tropical portions of the world.
+The greatest number of species evolved in three specific regions of the world, however.
 This makes it among the most widely spread of all fungi.